hermangroup/docs/introduction/how-to-buy.rst

   https://bitcoinvn.io

-  BitcoinVN is a Vietnamese exchange offering BTC, BCH, LTC and DASH for trading against Vietnamese đồng.
+  BitcoinVN is a Vietnamese exchange offering BTC, BCH, LTC and HISTORIA for trading against Vietnamese đồng.

 Ginero